 He also quoted Atticus Finch, the main character in Harper Lee’s To Kill a Mockingbird, asking Americans to heed his advice: “You never really understand a person until you consider things from his point of view, until you climb into his skin and walk around in it.”

 In a tearful moment, Obama addressed his wife, Michelle, and then spoke about being the proud father of his daughters, Malia and Sasha, and expressed his gratitude for Vice President Biden.
 Obama concluded his farewell address with a call to action: “My fellow Americans, it has been the honor of my life to serve you,” he said.
 “I won’t stop; in fact, I will be right there with you, as a citizen, for all my remaining days.
 But for now, whether you are young or whether you’re young at heart, I do have one final ask of you as your president — the same thing I asked when you took a chance on me eight years ago.
 I am asking you to believe.
 Not in my ability to bring about change — but in yours.”

 On January 19, 2017, Obama's last full day in office, he announced 330 commutations for nonviolent drug offenders.
 The presidents granted a total of 1,715 clemencies, including commuting the sentence of Chelsea Manning, the U.S. Army intelligence analyst who was sentenced to 35 years in prison for leaking classified information to WikLeaks.

 He shared these parting words at his last press conference with the White House press corps.
 “I believe in this country,” he said.
 “I believe in the American people.
 I believe that people are more good than bad.
 I believe tragic things happen.
 I think there's evil in the world, but I think at the end of the day, if we work hard and if we're true to those things in us that feel true and feel right, that the world gets a little better each time.
 That's what this presidency has tried to be about.
 And I see that in the young people I've worked with.
 I couldn't be prouder of them.”

 “And so, this is not just a matter of no drama Obama, this is what I really believe.
 It is true that behind closed doors, I curse more than I do publicly...and sometimes I get mad and frustrated like everybody else does, but at my core, I think we're going to be okay.
 We just have to fight for it, we have to work for it and not take it for granted and I know that you will help us do that.”

-Life After the White House
+Barack Obama’s Life After the Presidency

 After leaving the White House, the Obama family moved to a home in the Kalorama neighborhood of Washington, D.C., to allow their youngest daughter Sasha to continue school there.

 Obama embarked on a three-nation tour in late fall 2017, meeting with such heads of state as President Xi Jinping of China and Prime Minister Narendra Modi of India.

 On February 12, 2018, the Smithsonian's National Portrait Gallery unveiled its official portraits of Barack and Michelle Obama.
 Both rendered by African-American artists, Kehinde Wiley's work featured Barack in a chair surrounded by greenery and symbolic flowers, while Amy Sherald depicted the former first lady in a flowing dress, gazing back at viewers from a sea of blue.